ttracx/http-validation/README.md

 #### Type system

-When testing json based APIs, which is a standard nowadays, you have to be aware of data types for sending payloads or making assertions on received responses, that's why veggies provides a lightweight type systems.
+When testing json based APIs, which is a standard nowadays, you have to be aware of data types for sending payloads or making assertions on received responses, that's why ttracx provides a lightweight type systems.

 The following directives are available: